dan-nagle/h2m/README.txt

 a short tutorial.
 The following section summarizes the process the script preforms.

-Step 1: Translate the desired header file from C to Fortran using h2m: h2m -out=module_header.f90 ./header.h
+Step 1: Translate the desired header file from C to Fortran using h2m: h2m -out=module_header.f90 example.h

 Step 2: Compile the C code into an object file.
-Any reliable C compiler should work, but GCC is used for the example: gcc  -c -I. -o c_source.o c_source.c
+Any reliable C compiler should work, but GCC is used for the example: gcc  -c -I. -o c_source.o example.c

 Step 3: Add a proper USE statement to the Fortran program:
 PROGRAM example
 USE, INTRINSIC :: iso_c_binding  !
 Include C_DOUBLE and other interoperable KINDS
-USE module_header  !
-Include the translated module
+USE module_example  !
+Include the translated module ...
-...

 Step 4: Call the C translations according to their Fortran interfaces in the module.